Naveen15github/RAG-Document-Search-HuggingFace-FAISS/README.md

 * Splitting documents into smaller chunks for better retrieval.
 * Indexing and searching with **FAISS**.
 * Building a basic **RAG pipeline** locally.
-* Handling cases when the information is missing from documents.

 ---